henrikba/cisco_roomos_macros/README.md

 # cisco_roomos_macros
 These are either macros I'm using on my Cisco Room Kit/Cisco Desk Pro in the office/home office, or samples/playing around.
 Mostly to have a backup, but also to share my usecases.

+## autostart_local_preview
+For Cisco Desk Pro using HDMI out (dual screen setup), this automates so you won't loose compute on second screen.
+See more info on suggested setup in the macro comment.

 ## USB_mic_toggler
 Make it easier to use a USB headset with Desk series, while using the (usually much better) internal microphone for audio pickup.
 Allow temporarily override to built-in mic in headset (especially when there are loud voices nearby), while resetting it after each call.